Mood Disorders

 Bipolar II Disorder

-Bipolar II Disorder is when Major Depressive Episodes are accompanied by Hypomanic Episodes.
-Individuals with Bipolar II Disorder often don’t see their Hypomanic Episodes as pathological, and often remember such Episodes without reminders by others about their erratic behavior
+Bipolar II Disorder is present when Major Depressive Episodes are accompanied by Hypomanic Episodes.
+Individuals with Bipolar II Disorder often don’t see their Hypomanic Episodes as pathological, and often remember such episodes without reminders by others about their erratic behavior

 Cyclothymic Disorder

-Cyclothymic Disorder is characterized by hypomanic symptoms that are on and off for at least 2 years and do not meet the criteria for a Manic Episode as well as depressive symptoms without meeting the criteria for a Major Depressive Episode.
+Cyclothymic Disorder is characterized by Hypomanic symptoms that turn on and off for at least two years but do not meet the criteria for a Manic Episode, as well as Depressive symptoms that do not meet the criteria for a Major Depressive Episode.

 Substance-Induced Mood Disorder

-Substance-Induced Mood Disorder symptoms often resemble those of Manic, Mixed or Hypomanic Episodes but it is the disturbance in mood brought on by the psychological effects of an outside substance (I.e. drugs, alcohol, medications or toxin exposure).
-The disturbance may involve depressed mood , lack of interest or pleasure or elevated, expansive or irritable mood depending on the nature of the substance and weather or not it is during intoxication or withdrawal.
+Substance-Induced Mood Disorder symptoms often resemble those of Manic, Mixed, or Hypomanic Episodes, but the disturbance in mood is brought on by the psychological effects of an outside substance (drugs, alcohol, medications, or toxin exposure).
+The disturbance may involve depressed mood, lack of interest or pleasure, or elevated, expansive, or irritable mood depending on the nature of the substance and whether it occurs during intoxication or withdrawal.